 This is not about just announcing the title and artist.
 Personalities need the popularity of the station, and the station needs personalities.
 Connecting the two should be part of the DNA of every personality on a music station.

-Mastering this skill is part of what I call ize-ing personality content.
-Embracing the music is part of energizing, and it’s one of the easiest things to execute.
-By the way, here’s a great show prep hack that will streamline the process.
+Mastering this skill is part of ize-ing personality content, and it’s one of the easiest things to execute.
+By the way, here’s a great show prep hack that will streamline the process and add creativity to talk breaks for solo shows and hosts on a team show.

 It’s easy to take for granted, but if it is part of the entertainment value, doesn’t it make sense to promote the music?